 - Brain tumors and hemorrhages

-That list might seem scary but like we said, if your balance issues are very sudden and severe it’s important to consult your doctor.
-If you have other symptoms like vision problems, nausea or vomiting confusion, fatigue and changes in blood pressure and heart rate it’s extremely important to contact a medical specialist immediately.
+That list might seem scary but like I said, if your balance issues are very sudden and severe it’s important to consult your doctor.
+If you have other symptoms like vision problems, nausea or vomiting confusion, fatigue and changes in blood pressure and heart rate it’s extremely important to contact a medical professional immediately.

 - Sarcopenia (loss of muscle mass)

 - The decline in neural and cognitive function

 As you can see there are several factors that affect your balance as you get older.
 Fortunately most of those factors can be fought against.

 Strength training can prevent and reduce the age-related loss of muscle mass, known as sarcopenia.
 It will also make the muscle mass you have left much stronger by improving the neural signaling.